-Although it is expected that the solicitation of Proxies and VIFs will be primarily by mail pursuant to notice and access procedures, Proxies and VIFs may also be solicited personally or by telephone, facsimile or other proxy solicitation services.
+Although it is expected that the solicitation of Proxies and VIFs will be primarily by mail pursuant to the notice and access procedures, Proxies and VIFs may also be solicited personally or by telephone, facsimile or other proxy solicitation services.
 In accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer of the Canadian securities administrators ("NI 54-101"), arrangements have been made with intermediaries such as stockbrokers, securities dealers, banks, trust companies, trustees and their agents and nominees ("Intermediaries") to forward the Notice of Meeting, Proxies and VIFs to the beneficial owners of the Common Shares held of record by such parties.
 The Corporation may reimburse such parties for reasonable fees and disbursements incurred by them in doing so.
 The costs of the solicitation of Proxies and VIFs will be borne by the Corporation.

 The Corporation has given notice of the Meeting in accordance with NI 54-101, pursuant to which it has sent the Notice of Meeting and Proxy or VIF, but not this Circular, directly to its registered Shareholders and those non-registered (beneficial) Shareholders that have consented to allow their addresses to be provided to the Corporation ("NOBOs") in accordance with NI 54-101.
 The Corporation does not intend to pay for Intermediaries to forward the Notice of Meeting and VIF to those beneficial Shareholders that have refused to allow their address to be provided to the Corporation ("OBOs").
 Accordingly, OBOs will not receive the Notice of Meeting and VIF unless their respective Intermediaries assume the cost of forwarding such documents to them.
-Instead of mailing this Circular to Shareholders, the Corporation has posted the Circular on its website pursuant to the 'Notice and Access' procedures of NI 54-101.
-Shareholders may request a paper copy of this Circular be sent to them by contacting the Corporation as set out under 'Additional Information' at the end of this Circular.